Tikbalang: Shapeshifting

+Getting married (sunshowers)

 A common saying has it that rain from a clear sky means "may kinakasal na tikbalang."
 (Filipino, "a tikbalang is getting married".)
 This was potentially connected with a similar Spanish proverb that claimed a witch was getting married when there was rain on a sunny day, although many cultures have such sayings in which a trickster figure gets married (cp. fox's wedding, bear's wedding, monkey's birthday/wedding).